 At 17 years and 256 days old, Allen’s appearance for West Ham United against Arsenal in the 1980 FA Cup Final made him the youngest player to appear in an FA Cup final at Wembley Stadium, and Trevor Brooking’s goal settled the showpiece in the Irons’ favour.
 It was a fantastic start to Allen’s career at Upton Park, which spanned six seasons and also featured promotion to the First Division in 1981.

-Paul Allen moved to the Lane in the mid-1980s, remaining at Spurs for 8 seasons and was in the Tottenham FA Cup-winning team in 1991.
-An industrious midfield player who worked tirelessly on the right-wing, he was a great player.
+Paul Allen moved to the Lane in the mid-1980s, remained at Spurs for 8 seasons and was in the Tottenham FA Cup winning team in 1991.
+An industrious midfield player who worked tirelessly on the right wing, he was a great player.

 8. Chris Hughton

 After making his professional debut aged 20, Brighton established himself in the Tottenham side in 1979 and won two FA Cups and the UEFA Cup the following decade.
 One of Spurs’ greatest ever full-backs, Hughton made 398 appearances for the club before departing for West Ham in 1990.